raynix/technical-tests-rx2/README.md

 ```

 ### Code Linter
 I use Golang and Docker linter plugins for Atom so code is checked everytime when it's saved.
+Also there's a `golint` step in Dockerfile so the build will fail if `golint` complains.

 ### Known Risks
 - Fully built on top of GCP toolkit, not portable